efrecon/docker-image-extract/README.md

 and libraries at [standard] locations relative to the extraction directory and print out commands to set the `PATH` and `LD_LIBRARY_PATH` to access those binaries.
 This can be used to automatically run binaries that are not installed on your system, but can be found in a Docker image.
-For example, provided that `nodejs` was *not* installed on your host, the following command would provide you with an interactive `node` prompt after extraction in `node_latest` [directory](#option--t):
+For example, if `nodejs` was *not* installed on your host, the following command would provide you with an interactive `node` prompt after extraction in the `node_latest` [directory](#option--t):

 ```console